PHASE 3

 In Boca Ciega High School in Pinellas County, FL, students were frequently encouraged to go back to their original relationship maps and continue to add contacts they might have either forgotten to list in the first place or had recently met.
 This kept networks at the top of students’ minds and many began to add the guest speakers in their classroom as weak tie connections.
 At Lealman Innovation Academy, students did the exercise at least twice to deepen their understanding of who was in their network.
 After the original mapping exercise revealed to the teacher that students did not have a clear understanding of who should be included, she decided to do the exercise again – giving students more practice in thinking about the connections they have in their lives.

-Armed with an understanding of who they already know and what their personal networks look like, the next step will be helping students understand what they need to build new connections.
-Communities can help students take full advantage of opportunities to expand their network by equipping them with the tools and skill sets to increase their confidence, agency, and ability to communicate about themselves.
-This tool development can take many forms – elevator pitches, strength and interests assessments, resume building workshops – and serve as opportunities for students to gain the confidence, know-how, and practice in talking about their goals, strengths, and experiences.
+Organizations can help students take full advantage of opportunities to build new connections by equipping them with the tools and skill sets to increase their confidence, agency, and ability to communicate about themselves.
+This tool development can take many forms – elevator pitches, strength and interests assessments, resume building workshops – and serve as opportunities for students to gain the confidence, know-how, and practice in talking about their goals, strengths, and experiences before they are asked to do this on their own.

 Incorporate student skill-building to prepare them for real-world experiences